jaysalvat/super-storage/README.md

 ## SuperSessionStorage

-Note: If sessionNative set to false (default) in the settings, SuperSessionStorage will use the localStorage to store values and a cookie to watch the browser session.
-This trick allows SuperSessionStorage to be kept between tabs and windows (unlike native sessionStorage)
+Note: If `sessionNative` set to false (default) in the settings, `SuperSessionStorage` will use the native `localStorage` to store values and a cookie in order to watch the browser session.
+This trick allows `SuperSessionStorage` to be kept between tabs and windows (unlike native `sessionStorage`)

 ### setItem